SilvaUnCompte/CS-Unity-Actions-Autoformat/README.md

 This action is built on top of the work of others, so a big thank you to [`tyirvine/Unity-Actions-Autoformat@1.0.6`](https://github.com/tyirvine/Unity-Actions-Autoformat), [`andstor/file-existence-action@v1.0.1`](https://github.com/andstor/file-existence-action) and @shiena's [gist](https://gist.github.com/shiena/197f949bc513858a85883d5529730310) for the inspiration!

+I'm active on github, if you encounter any problem, please contact me or open an issue.

 ## Usage

 ```yaml